Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 /// # Safety
 ///
-/// This function doesn't _actually_ do anything, therefore, you don't need to
+/// This function doesn't do anything, therefore, you don't need to do anything
-/// do anything in particular to use it safely. unsafe fn this_code_is_unsafe() {}
+/// in particular to use it safely. unsafe fn this_code_is_unsafe() {}
 ```